 Is it us, or does it suddenly seem like less is so much more?
-While the minimalist lifestyle has been gaining traction for a while now, lately it seems the trend has narrowed in on an area dear to our hearts: the closet.
+While a minimalist lifestyle has been gaining traction for a while, it seems the trend has recently narrowed in on an area dear to our hearts: the closet.
 Whether it's Marie Kondo's often wardrobe-focused tidying technique or Matilda Kahl's choice to wear one outfit to work for three years, many are looking to edit down their closets.
-We know we're guilty of stocking some unworn, low-quality items, but we'd like to change that.
+We know we're guilty of stocking a few unworn or low-quality items, and we'd like to change that.

 One closet-reducing program that's especially buzzy as of late is the capsule wardrobe.
-While many have jumped on the clothes-purging bandwagon, the authority on the capsule wardrobe movement is Caroline Rector of Un-Fancy.
-Below, we explore what a real capsule wardrobe looks like, Rector's methodology, what it’s done to change her life, and how to start your own capsule collection.
+While many have jumped on the clothes-purging bandwagon, the authority on capsule wardrobes is Caroline Rector of Un-Fancy.
+Below, we explore what a capsule wardrobe looks like, Rector's methodology, how a capsule wardrobe has changed her life, and how you can start your own capsule collection.

-Scroll down to see our how-to and what the capsule wardrobe looks like IRL so you can start simplifying your closet and your life.
+Scroll down to see our how-to and review what the capsule wardrobe looks like so you can start simplifying your closet and your life.

-In the words of Rector, a capsule wardrobe is “a mini wardrobe made up of really versatile pieces that you totally love to wear."
-Each season, you clear your closet except for a set number of pieces to be in your capsule wardrobe.
+Rector describes a capsule wardrobe as "a mini wardrobe made up of really versatile pieces that you totally love to wear."
+Each season, you clear your closet, leaving only a set number of pieces in your capsule wardrobe.
 Rector's golden number is 37 items, but it varies by season.
-Your capsule collection is made up of a combination of items you already own and love to wear, as well as new, quality items that you can shop for once a season.
+Your capsule collection is made from a combination of items you already own and love to wear, plus new quality items you can shop for once a season.
 Learn more details about how it works on Un-Fancy.

-According to Un-Fancy, a capsule wardrobe represents more time, more money, and more energy for the things in life that really matter (i.e., not your clothes).
-By shopping only once a season, you save money on frivolous items that add up.
+According to Un-Fancy, a capsule wardrobe represents more time, money, and energy for the things in life that really matter (i.e., not your clothes).
+By shopping only once a season, you save money by not buying frivolous clothing items that can add up.
 Rector also says that by narrowing her wardrobe, she was actually able to define and understand her style more.
-Plus, she always feels like she has something great to put on, as every single item hanging in her closet is something she would love to wear right at that moment.
+Plus, she always feels like she has something great to put on, as every item hanging in her closet is something she'd love to wear right then.

 Rector has a five-step approach to building your own capsule wardrobe.

-1. Pare down your closet to 37 items.
-2. Wear only those 37 items for three months.
-3. Don't go shopping during the season until… 4.
-During the last two weeks of the season, plan and shop for your next capsule.
+1. Pare down your closet to 30–37 items.
+2. Wear only those items for three months.
+3. Don't shop for clothing during the majority of the season.
+4. During the last two weeks of the season, plan and shop for your next capsule.
 5. The amount you buy for the next capsule is up to you, but less is more.